the-suri-project/suri-docs-old/docs/domains/bookings.md

 ## Booking methods

 There are 4 ways to book a suri without cost (apart from network fees).
-These methods will also grant first owners a
+These methods will also grant owners a
 ***3-month discount*** once the suri is available for use:

 - **Twitter username**: with this option users can claim their Twitter username as a _mention_ ([tagged suri]),